drdaemos/xc5-docs/en/basics/making_requests_to_external_services.md

 # Implementation

-In order to show you the facility of making requests, we do not need a new module as we can show it via {% link "external X-Cart script" ref_PTzG8qs6 %}.
+In order to show you the facility of making requests, we do not need a new module as we can show it via {% link "external X-Cart script" ref_ogmCiRWZ %}.
 We create the `<X-Cart>/test.php` script with the following content:

-{% highlight php %}{% raw %}
+{% raw %}```php
 <?php
 //X-Cart initializtion
 require_once 'top.inc.php';